MetaServer > Help > Extract > Extract Text (Azure AI Document Intelligence)

 For more information on how to apply for a key, please refer to the instructions below.

-NOTE: For more technical information about how the Microsoft’s Azure Form Recognizer engine works (API, OCR, etc.) and how they handle Data privacy and security, please refer to the Microsoft Azure Form Recognizer documentation.
+NOTE: For more technical information about how the Microsoft’s Azure AI Document Intelligence engine works (API, OCR, etc.) and how they handle Data privacy and security, please refer to the Microsoft Azure AI Document Intelligence documentation.

 Extract Text rules are defined in a MetaServer Extract or Separate Document / Process Page action.